SAP-samples/teched2024-IN180/exercises/ex5/README.md

 Status of the artifact should be  STARTED
 ![](/exercises/ex5/images/ex5_21.png)

 Navigate back to the Monitor -> Integrations and APIs.
-Select **Manage Integration Content** tile and then Select Runtime as **Edge Integration Cell** Your deployed Integration flow should be in started state.
+Select **Manage Integration Content** tile and then Select Runtime as **Edge Integration Cell**.
+Your deployed Integration flow should be in started state.
 Copy the API Endpoint URL.
 ![](/exercises/ex5/images/ex5_22.png)